-Joseph Maxwell applied and interviewed for a paid summer intern position as an Automotive Servicer within the City of Tulsa's light vehicle garage following graduation and completion of the program.
-He was selected for one of the positions and worked during the summer applying the knowledge he had learned in the program.
+Joseph Maxwell and Cole Wright applied and interviewed for a paid summer intern positions as an Automotive Servicers within the City of Tulsa's light and heavy PM vehicle garages following graduation and completion of the Learning with a Wrench program.
+They worked during the summer applying the knowledge they learned in the program.
 At the end of the summer, full-time positions opened up and Joseph and Cole became the program's first and second participants to become full-time city employees.

 Gary Burr, City of Tulsa EMD Shop Supervisor said this program has been just as successful for his staff as it has the students.
 "This experience was like nothing I ever expected," Burr said.
 "Along with mentoring and instructing students during the program, EMD employees have experienced a higher morale in their work groups and a pride in knowing they are impacting the lives of kids who share a similar passion - mechanical operations."

 Burr said this program has been just as successful for his staff, resulting in higher morale in their work groups and a pride in knowing they are impacting the lives of kids who share a similar passion for mechanics.